kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 Nothing special.
 So everything we're looking for must be in the signal itself.

 For an attempted quick win, I ran it through [minimodem](http://www.whence.com/minimodem/) with all the common bauds and protocols.
-No dice though.
+No dice.

 There was a lot of text in that Prologue flag page though.
 I went back and had a read for any possible clues on encoding.
 Of interest was this paragraph: